MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 1. Ensure you've installed the correct version of Power Automate of desktop.
 1. Connect again to the RDP or Citrix virtual desktop.
 1. Restart the Power Automate agent for virtual desktops.

+If the agent for virtual desktops can't communicate with Power Automate for desktop, the agent will be closed.
+If you are sure that the correct  Power Automate for desktop version that supports UI automation in virtual desktops is installed, try the following remediation steps:

+1. Open PowerShell
+1. Navigate to the appropriate directory using the following command:

+    ``` PowerShell
+    cd "C:\Program Files (x86)\Power Automate Desktop\RDP\DVCPlugin\x64"
+    ```
+1. Run the following two commands:

+    ``` PowerShell
+    regsvr32 /u .\Microsoft.Flow.RPA.Desktop.UIAutomation.RDP.DVC.Plugin.dll
+    ```

+    ``` PowerShell
+    regsvr32  .\Microsoft.Flow.RPA.Desktop.UIAutomation.RDP.DVC.Plugin.dll"
+    ```